 You stop comparing like with like

 At first it feels efficient to keep everything on one screen.
-Then shoes are sitting next to knitwear, bags are mixed with watches, and you stop making clean comparisons.
+Then shoes are sitting next to knitwear, bags are mixed with watches, and accessories interrupt every other scroll.
 The page is still moving, but the decisions get worse.

 You save things for the wrong reason

 When a page gets too busy, it is tempting to save anything that looks halfway decent because you might not find it again.
-Later you are left sorting through a pile of maybe items.
+Later you are left sorting through a pile of maybe items with no clear reason for being there.

 That is a good sign to stop, back out, and open the category you actually care about.